 Keeping your talent bank full is the best way to be the top scout for your team.
 Keeping your roster full of great players can create that winning team.
 Do you have a list of prospects on tap that will propel your team to the playoffs?
 Do they display the talents to get you to your goals?

-The best sales scouts use a validated talent instrument like the Sales Talent Interview to ensure they understand the innate strengths and weaknesses of their candidates.
+The best sales scouts use a validated talent instrument like the Sales Talent Interview or Online Sales Talent Interview to ensure they understand the innate strengths and weaknesses of their candidates.
 Regardless of what instrument you use, make sure you find one you trust to guide you when making decisions about the right players for each position on your team.
 Developing a list of behavioral questions that describe the positions you are trying to fill can help you be a great scout as well.

 Make sure to think like a scout by building your talent bank so you make the playoffs with the right players in the right positions every year.